Wiring a Time Switch for a Outside Light Fixture

 Application: Wire a Time Switch to Control Outside Lights.

-Skill Level: Beginner to Intermediate – Best performed by a licensed electrician.
+Skill Level: Beginner to Intermediate – This project is best performed by a licensed electrician.

 Tools Required: Basic Electricians Pouch Hand Tools and Voltage Tester.